 1. Reapplying SPF50 while snorkeling all day isn’t enough protection.
 Those of us with Celtic blood running through our veins should invest in a swim shirt.
 You have been warned.

 2. Cute bathing suits are for sitting next to the pool.
-If you want to get active wear a Speedo.
-Not a paid endorsement, just a fact.
+If you want to be active, wear a Speedo.
+This is not a paid endorsement of this brand, just a fact.

 We snorkeled every day in Cozumel, mostly off the beach in front of the Playa Azul Beach Club.
 I wore my ten-year-old Speedo throughout the week while my two fashionable swimsuits stayed in my suitcase because neither was appropriate for water sports of any kind.
 Note: If you don’t snorkel in Cozumel, you’re doing it wrong.